Top

 Parental Kidnapping

-What if you and your ex are at complete odds over how to handle this idea of an out-of-state trip?
+What if you and your ex are at complete odds over handling this idea of an out-of-state trip?
 Maybe the vacation is far enough away that they aren’t entirely comfortable.
 You want to take your 10-year-old, 8-year-old, and 6-year-old to New York City for several days.
-Your ex fears the idea and wants to know why a week up in the local mountains won’t suffice.
+Your ex fears the idea and wants to know why a week in the local mountains won’t suffice.
 Your custody agreement requires permission for out-of-state trips.
 What can you do?

-We can tell you what you can’t do and it's to ignore the ex and get on a plane to New York with the kids.
-Maybe you feel your ex is going to be out of pocket the entire week and won’t know the difference.
-Maybe you’re thinking it’s better to ask for forgiveness than for permission.
-These are all very bad ideas.
+We can tell you what you can’t do, and it's to ignore the ex and get on a plane to New York with the kids.
+Maybe you feel your ex will be out of pocket the entire week and won’t know the difference.
+Perhaps you think it’s better to ask for forgiveness than permission.
+These are all terrible ideas.

 The reason is that taking children out of state, in violation of the terms of a custody agreement, qualifies as parental kidnapping.
-You can be charged with a felony and subject to up to three years in prison.
+You can be charged with a felony and imprisoned for up to three years.

 Getting the Right Visitation Agreement the First Time

-What all this underscores is how important it is to get the right visitation agreement in your original settlement.
-Furthermore, those terms must be specific, and they should meet the unique needs of your family.
-If your parents live near Disney World and you already know you want to take the kids there every other spring break, then your attorney needs to fight for an agreement that doesn’t require you to get permission each and every time.
+This underscores how important it is to get the right visitation agreement in your original settlement.
+Furthermore, those terms must be specific and meet the unique needs of your family.
+If your parents live near Disney World and you already know you want to take the kids there every other spring break, your attorney needs to fight for an agreement that doesn’t require you to get permission every time.

-The Law Office of Greg Quimby, P.C. knows how much family matters and we know how important it is to spend quality time with your children.
+The Law Office of Greg Quimby, P.C. knows how much family matters, and we understand how important it is to spend quality time with your children.
 Those vacations you want to take are meant to build memories that will last a lifetime.
 Let us fight for your rights, whether you’re just approaching a divorce now or whether you need to modify an existing agreement.
-Call us today at (719) 212-4227 or contact us online to set up an initial consultation.
+Call us today at (719) 212-4227 or contact us online for an initial consultation.

 Categories: